Emurasoft/emurasoft.github.io/en/dlg/customize/web/index.md

 ## Prompt when viewing a web site check box

-Specifies that a prompt dialog box will be displayed to select whether the Web Browser within EmEditor should be used to view web sites.
+Specifies that a prompt dialog box should be displayed to select whether the Web Browser within EmEditor should be used to view web sites.

 ## Reset button